 This is an all-weather anchorage.
-However, during strong winds sea conditions may become uncomfortable and it is recommended that Charles Sound or Thompson Sound anchorages should be used.
+However, during strong winds sea conditions may become uncomfortable and it is recommended that Taiporoporo/Charles Sound or Te Awa-o-Tū/Thompson Sound anchorages should be used.

-When entering Nancy Sound from the northern side, give the sunken rocks shown on LINZ Chart 7624 a wide berth, especially in heavy sea conditions.
-When travelling from Nancy Sound to Thompson Sound, keep in water deeper than 40 metres.
+When entering Hinenui/Nancy Sound from the northern side, give the sunken rocks shown on LINZ Chart 7624 a wide berth, especially in heavy sea conditions.
+When travelling from Hinenui/Nancy Sound to Te Awa-o-Tū/Thompson Sound, keep in water deeper than 40 metres.